 - Intermediate Oracle

-Gain hands-on experience with Oracle's PL/SQL programming language, with expert assistance from an IT veteran.
-You'll learn the building blocks and core features of PL/SQL, including expressions, various iterations, and built-in functions.
-Then, you'll begin building fully functional PL/SQL programs with procedures, packages, debugging routines, database structures, triggers, and cursor processing.
-By the time you finish this course, you will be able to store PL/SQL programs in a database and execute them.
-Offered in partnership with ed2go.
+Learn the building blocks and core features of PL/SQL, including expressions, various iterations and built-in functions.
+Begin building fully functional PL/SQL programs with procedures, packages, debugging routines, database structures, triggers and cursor processing.
+Store PL/SQL programs in a database and execute them effectively.

 - Learn what is PL/SQL and how to get started with PL/SQL.